- Rejects all American military action since 9/11

 A 2002 USSA declaration authored by Julia Beatty, who was the group’s President at the time, and Kristy Ringor, who was the Communications Director during Beatty’s tenure, condemned the American-led liberation of Afghanistan.
 The USSA declaration rejected any “military action our government has taken since September 11,” and argued that “destroying the resources of an already impoverished nation does not promote peace and justice.”
 The authors then equated the PATRIOT Act with the terrorist attacks of September 11, writing that the Act had “succeeded in adding another casualty to the thousands we have seen since September 11: freedom.”
 Finally, they decried “the harsh racist policies of law enforcement” and pledged to “not stand idly by while our brothers and sisters are subject to racial profiling and hate crimes because of their race and religion.”
 USSA is a member organization of the United for Peace and Justice anti-war coalition, which is led by Leslie Cagan, a longtime committed socialist who aligns her politics with those of Fidel Castro‘s Communist Cuba.
 USSA has participated in numerous anti-war rallies condemning America’s post-9/11 military campaigns and exhorting the U.S. government to divest from Israel.

 USSA is a sponsoring organization of the Immigrant Workers Freedom Ride Coalition, an open-borders entity that seeks to secure amnesty and full civil rights and liberties for illegal immigrants, as well as policy reforms that diminish or eliminate restrictions on future immigration.

-USSA has received funding from the Ford Foundation; the Bill and Melinda Gates Foundation; the W. K. Kellogg Foundation; ChevronTexaco Foundation, Andrew W. Mellon Foundation and the Public Welfare Foundation.
+USSA has received funding from Andrew W. Mellon Foundation; the Bill and Melinda Gates Foundation; ChevronTexaco Foundation; the Ford Foundation; the Public Welfare Foundation; and the W. K. Kellogg Foundation.